Zamberlan Cristallo Gore-Tex

 The Cristallo Gore-Tex has been discontinued.
 If you're looking for something new, check out the best backpacking boots for 2024.

 Comfortable, warm, good ankle support, good arch support, nice cushioning in midsole.

 - Painless break-in so far!

-My feet are broad, high volume feet with thick ankles and low arches and these fit like a dream!!!
+I have broad, high volume feet with low arches and these fit like a dream!!!